react-native-webrtc/react-native-incall-manager/README.md

     }
 ```

-then you can test it on android 6 now.
+Then you can test it on android 6 now.

 **Another thing you should know is:**